chancharikmitra/cambench_ft/FLAME_multinode_internal/README.md

 - **No shared storage** between nodes - each node has its own local storage
 - Commands only run on the head node unless executed with `srun`
 - Use `srun` to execute scripts across all allocated nodes simultaneously
+- **Data is stored in the `/tmp` folder of each node and is cleaned up after each run on that node** - this is especially important to consider when a job is restarted from requeueing or preempted (but this is handled in the current script - always redownloads data on each node).

 ### Partition Limits
 | Partition | Max Time | Max Nodes | Priority | Preemption Risk |